RetroDECK/ES-DE/README.md

 # Additional information

+[FAQ.md](FAQ.md) covers a number of Frequently Asked Questions and is recommended reading before diving into the other documents listed below.

 [USERGUIDE.md](USERGUIDE.md) is a comprehensive guide on how to use ES-DE and it also contains a complete reference to all application settings.

 [CHANGELOG.md](CHANGELOG.md) contains information about the current release as well as previous releases.
 This covers the features, improvements, bug fixes and known issues.